edf-hpc/prown/README.md

 have [`CAP_CHOWN` capability][capabilities].

-**Prown** is designed to give a *project administrator group* of users the possibility to get ownership of files its project directory on POSIX filesystems, so they can then change permissions on these files.
+**Prown** is designed to give a *project administrator group* of users the possibility to get ownership of files in its project directory on POSIX filesystems, so they can then change permissions on these files.
 The *project administator group* is the group owner of the project directory.